Periscope and Meerkat are the apps of the moment, but should you invest your time and money just yet? Here's why you might want to wait.

 Though livestreaming services have been around for years, the recent explosion of the two apps has brought it back to the forefront of our minds.

 Yes, it’s incredible that modern technology has provided us the opportunities to broadcast our businesses and ourselves with the tap of a screen or the click of a button.
-The opportunity is great—it's practically face-to-face communication with a very captive target audience.
-Your brand is on a podium, and your viewer is an attentive listener that's plugged in socially.
-In short, a marketer's dream.

 But as anyone who’s ever created a webinar or a video knows, live events and video production take a lot of time, money and preparation, and live streaming is the paramount of such.
 On top of that, optimizing production value with a smartphone is not an easy feat.